iqm-finland/cortex-cli/README.rst

   $ cortex auth status

-If tokens file exists, ``cortex auth status`` will report whether the corresponding token manager daemon is running.
+If the tokens file exists, ``cortex auth status`` will report whether the corresponding token manager daemon is running.
 It will also print the time of the last successful refresh request, and how much time is left until current tokens are expired.

 See ``cortex auth status --help`` for more details.

 Logout
 ^^^^^^

-To logout, run
+To log out, run

 .. code-block:: bash